Pathoschild/smapi-mod-dump/source/Bigger Backpack/README.md

 ## Known bugs
 Please report bugs on [GitHub](https://github.com/spacechase0/BiggerBackpack/issues) or [Nexus](https://www.nexusmods.com/stardewvalley/mods/1845?tab=bugs).

+* This mod does not support android / mobile.

 ## Uninstalling
 To remove the mod, first run `player_setbackpacksize 36` in the SMAPI console and safe your game.